CmsHI/introduction/README.md

 ```
 ![Image of TBrowser](http://web.mit.edu/mithig/tutorial/tbrowser-example.png)

-Here we see the differnt leaf types inside the tree, which each stores some type of information about the event.
+Here we see the different leaf types inside the tree, which each stores some type of information about the event.
 While the specific leaves shown here are arbitrarily chosen and will vary from experiments and analyses, the same general concepts apply so let's go through some of them in detail to get a better understanding of what type of collision data there is and how it's stored.

 ## Global event variables
 Each collision will have some global properties that can be represented by a single number or boolean in the tree.
 Some examples of this are shown below: